Stassi Schroeder, Kristen Doute, Max Boyens & Brett Caprioni Fired From ‘Vanderpump Rules’

 Stowers appeared on 17 episodes of Vanderpump Rules between 2015 and 2017.
 During her time on the Bravo reality show, the on-and-off cast member made headlines for her affair with longtime cast member Jax Taylor, whom once dated Schroeder and is now married to Vanderpump Rules star Brittany Cartwright.

-In an interview on the “Red Flags Make Cute Scarves” podcast last week, Stowers claimed that Lisa Vanderpump once told her that she was brought on the Bravo reality show to “bring more color” to it, per Page Six.
-The wealthy restaurateur also allegedly also pointed out to Stowers that she wanted more diversity on the main cast of Vanderpump Rules because the Latino kitchen workers were not seen enough on the show.
+In an interview on the “Red Flags Make Cute Scarves” podcast last week, Stowers claimed that Vanderpump once told her she was brought on the Bravo reality show to “bring more color” to it, per Page Six.
+The wealthy restaurateur also allegedly pointed out to Stowers that she wanted more diversity on the main cast of her show because the Latino kitchen workers were not seen enough on the show.

 Stowers moved on to the MTV reality shows Ex on the Beach and The Challenge after her exit from Vanderpump Rules.